Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `'Outlook signatures'`
 ## 2.14.
 UseHtmTemplates
 With this parameter, the script searches for templates with the extension .htm instead of .docx.

+Templates in .htm format must be UTF8 encoded.

 Each format has advantages and disadvantages, please see "[13.5.
 Should I use .docx or .htm as file format for templates?
 Signatures in Outlook sometimes look different than my templates.](#135-should-i-use-docx-or-htm-as-file-format-for-templates-signatures-in-outlook-sometimes-look-different-than-my-templates)" for a quick overview.